 - Income;

 - Assets and liabilities;

 - Employment;

 - Home ownership;

 - Home condition;

-- Other sources of assistance received by the applicant;
+- Other sources of assistance received by the applicant.

-The program is not designed for general home improvements or upgrades.
+The Rehabilitation program is not designed for general home improvements or upgrades.
 In addition, certain items are not eligible for funding.
 They include, but are not limited to, additions to increase the square footage unless required due to overcrowded conditions, window air conditioner units or washers and dryers.
 All taxes on the property must be current.
 Insurance must be current for applicants that receive Housing Rehabilitation assistance.
-Emergency Repair assistance is not subject to the insurance requirements.
-If a property's insurance has been canceled due to the needed repairs that will be addressed under the program.
-Assistance will be provided to the household and the repair information will be provided to the insurance providers when the work is completed so the insurance provider and mortgage can be policy can be updated.
+The applicant must be current on the existing mortgage.